crimx/value-enhancer/README.md

 <details>
 <summary>Why not RxJS?</summary>

 I love RxJS and the reactive paradigm behind it.
 But the goal of RxJS is to compose asynchronous or callback-based code.
+It is not optimized for state management.

-It requires you to write code in a pipe-able way which may not be acceptable for everyone.
+It also requires you to write code in a pipe-able way which may not be acceptable for everyone.

 </details>